Lucas-C/genealogic-d3/README.md

 The bundles also include the JS & CSS code for the birthday calendar:

-    ./generate-genealogy-css.sh miniatures_skywalker && gulp
+    make GENEALOGY=skywalker

 ### index.html template
-For the needs of the demo, _skywalker.html_ is a bit verbose.
+For the needs of the demo, _index.html_ is a bit verbose.
 There is a basic HTML file skeleton to use `genealogic.d3` :

     <script type="text/javascript" src="bundle.js"></script>
     <svg width="1000" height="1000" id="genealogic-tree"/>